HMS-Core/hms-av-pipeline-demo/java/README.md

 2. Open this sample code in Android studio, compile and run it on your Android device.

 ## Supported Environments
-Huawei mobile phone (EMUI 10.0 or later or HarmonyOS 2.0)
+Android mobile phone (Android 9.0 or later)

 ##Result